rutger-speksnijder/restphp/README.md

 If the request to "/user/(any number here)" is a HEAD request, we will check if the user exists and set the status code accordingly.

 HEAD requests can be used to quickly check if a resource exists on a server, without retrieving a response body (http://www.pragmaticapi.com/blog/2013/02/14/restful-patterns-for-the-head-verb).

+The above two files are included in the Example directory.

 #### Examples of using a configuration object
 Using a configuration file: